patternfly/patternfly-react/packages/patternfly-4/react-core/src/components/Modal/Modal.md

 title: 'Modal'
 cssPrefix: 'pf-c-modal-box'
 typescript: true
-propComponents: ['Modal', 'ModalBox', 'ModalBoxBody', 'ModalBoxCloseButton', 'ModalBoxFooter', 'ModalBoxHeader', 'ModalContent'],
+propComponents: ['Modal', 'ModalBox', 'ModalBoxBody', 'ModalBoxCloseButton', 'ModalBoxFooter', 'ModalBoxHeader', 'ModalContent']
 optIn: In a future breaking-change release, the modal footer buttons will default to be left aligned.
 You can opt into this now by setting the Modal isFooterLeftAligned prop to true.
 ---